BuzzRage/TABL/README.md

 * Improve scale display by putting a tabulation for each semitone not valid in a scale
 * Generate a random chord progression that loops
 * Add a button to see all triads
-* Add a button to listan and see all sevenths
+* Add a button to listen and see all sevenths
 * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)
 * When playing a chords, change color of played notes in the scale label
 * Let the user choose the time step
-* Fix refresh synchronization
+* Make fontground color reverse to background color

 ## Done